No pricing info available

 St. Lukas Group, located in Wilhelm Schmidt Strasse, Dortmund, Germany offers patients Liver Cancer Treatment procedures among its total of 285 available procedures, across 23 different specialties.
 Currently, there's no pricing information for Liver Cancer Treatment procedures at St. Lukas Group, as all prices are available on request only.
 There are many specialists available at the Clinic, with 11 in total, and they are accredited by ISO 9001:2008

-University Hospital of Munich (LMU), can be found in Professor Huber Platz, Munich, Germany and offers its patients Liver Cancer Treatment procedures as well as 223 other procedures, across 26 different procedure categories.
-At present, there is no pricing information for Liver Cancer Treatment procedures at University Hospital of Munich (LMU).
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Hospital, and University Hospital of Munich (LMU) is not accredited by any recognised accreditations institutions.
+University Hospital of Munich (LMU), located in Professor Huber Platz, Munich, Germany offers patients Liver Cancer Treatment procedures among its total of 223 available procedures, across 26 different specialties.
+Currently, there's no pricing information for Liver Cancer Treatment procedures at University Hospital of Munich (LMU), as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

 University Medical Center Hamburg-Eppendorf, located in Eppendorf, Hamburg, Germany offers patients Liver Cancer Treatment procedures among its total of 288 available procedures, across 30 different specialties.
 Currently, there's no pricing information for Liver Cancer Treatment procedures at University Medical Center Hamburg-Eppendorf, as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008